nus-cs2030s/2122-s2/docs/lab.md

 You should test your program thoroughly with your test data before submission.

-Please note that:

-- You may assume that all input data are correct unless otherwise stated.
+You may assume that all input data are correct unless otherwise stated.
 Hence you do NOT need to do input data validation.
 This is to allow you to focus on getting the program right, instead of worrying about making your program fool-proof.

-- Copying others' programs or relying on others to help you with these assignments will only offer a short-term reprieve.
-When Practical Exam (PE) time comes, your inadequacy will be exposed and the consequence would be dire.
+## Peer-Learning

+We encourage students to discuss and seek help from each others and from the lab tutors if you are stuck.
+Piazza is a great forum for that.
+However, do note that while students are encouraged to _discuss the approach_ to the solution, students are _expected to write their code independently_.
+Copy-pasting of code or coming up with the code together, line-by-line, is considered [plagiarism](lab.md#plagiarism).

+All labs are designed to be completed within half a day.
+If you get stuck on an issue for longer than that, you should talk to others.

 ## Late Submission